Bio

 Undergraduate courses in this area: Philosophy of Technology; Marx; Introduction to Social-Political Philosophy; Is Another World Possible?
 Global Capitalism and Post-Capitalism (GenEd); The Culture of Capitalism (GenEd)

-Overview: I have been working on central aspects of visual culture, esp. painting and photography, from a “hermeneutical” perspective, which is based on Gadamer’s philosophy of formed images [Gebilde] and Hegel’s concept of plasticity, both of which are related to how the German tradition conceptualized art and culture from Goethe to Beuys.
-Central ideas about image constitution and painting are presented in my book on Gerhard Richter.
-I am also thinking about the prospects of a contemporary concept of (critical) realism, especially in relation to photography, documentary film, and architecture.
+Overview: Though I have worked less in this area in recent years, I remain interested on selected aspects of visual culture, esp. painting and photography, from a “hermeneutical” perspective, which is based on Gadamer’s philosophy of formed images [Gebilde] and Hegel’s concept of plasticity, both of which are related to how the German tradition conceptualized art and culture from Goethe to Beuys.
+Some ideas about image constitution and painting are presented in my book on Gerhard Richter.

 Graduate/senior level courses in this area: The Meaning of Photography: Recent Anglo-American Discussions; Philosophy of Poetry